Recession Proof Your Job Shop or Machine Shop

 “The best thing you can do is to be exceptionally good at something” … if you’re the best … customers “are going to give you some of what they produce in exchange for what you deliver.”

-This means if you’re a job shop, you need to be the best shop at what you do within a 200-mile radius (sometimes more depending on the type of work you do).
+If you own or operate a job shop, machine shop or custom manufacturer, you need to be the best shop at what you do within a 200-mile radius (sometimes more depending on the type of work you do).

 - You need to have competitive or better lead-times.